hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 Through the low season when bookings are fewer you may well be able to arrive from 2pm and vacate at 11am, please check this.

 For high season Holidays.
 5.pm due to extra work caused by Covid.
 Sorry we need this extra time to keep you safe.
 We would also like to ask if you could leave by 9.30 for the same reason.
+We hope to be able to receive guests from 4pm if able this will be confirmed before you arrive.

 ### 4. Can we get our shopping delivered?